Hemalatanayak/Network-Analysis-data-641-01/README.md

 # Network-Analysis-data-641-01
-The repository will contain all the assignments and answers of the "Network analysis" course during PhD coursework.
+The repository will contain all the assignments and solution of the "Network analysis" course during PhD coursework.